Tennessee Players to Watch Against Florida Atlantic - Sweet 16

 On Thursday at Madison Square Garden, the Tennessee Volunteers (25-10) and the Florida Atlantic Owls (33-3) clash at 9:00 PM ET for their Sweet 16 matchup.
 The Volunteers' Santiago Vescovi and the Owls' Johnell Davis are two players to watch in this contest.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!